Grand Bargain (humanitarian reform)

 The Grand Bargain: Agenda for Humanity, usually called the Grand Bargain, is an agreement to reform the delivery of humanitarian aid, that was struck at the World Humanitarian Summit in May 2016.
 The agreement contains 51 specific commitments, grouped into ten focus areas, with activity targets to be completed by January 1, 2020.

 Parties to the agreement are national governments and humanitarian aid agencies, 30 of which initially signed up, rising to 48 within the first year; the 48 signatories controlled 95% of global humanitarian aid spending at the time.
+As of 2025, 71 signatories were part of the Grand Bargain process reform, representing an array of humanitarian actors including, 25 members states, 30 NGOs, 12 UN agencies, 2 Red Cross/Red Crescent movements and 2 Inter-governmental organisations.

 By 2020, only partial progress had occurred, prompting criticism from some humanitarian practitioners and reflection from others that the original ambitions has an unrealistic time frame.

-Negotiations for a second set of agreements, the Grand Bargain 2.0, started in 2021.
+Five years after the initial agreement of the Grand Bargain in 2016, the Signatories undertook a review in 2021, resulting in the launch of the Grand Bargain 2.0 for two years (until 2023).

+In June 2023, the 66 signatories endorsed the new iteration of the Grand Bargain for the 2023-2026 period.
+Anchored in the original commitments of the agreement, the humanitarian actors focus their efforts on quality funding, localisation, participation of affected populations, the nexus approach, innovative financing, and anticipatory action.

 Background

 As part of his 2012 goal to improve the humanitarian system, United Nations Secretary-General Ban Ki-moon convened the 2016 World Humanitarian Summit in Istanbul with the goal of knowledge sharing and creating best practices.
 Ki-moon created the High-Level Panel on Humanitarian Financing, appointing Kristalina Georgieva and Nazrin Shah of Perak, as co-chairs.

 The High-Level Panel on Humanitarian Financing produced the report Too important to fail - addressing the humanitarian financing gap which was presented at the World Humanitarian Summit in May 2016.
 The report highlighted a US$15 billion shortfall between the cost of addressing humanitarian needs and the global budget to respond.
 It called for new ways to fund growing humanitarian needs, such as taxation for luxury goods and services.
 The group's report called for a Grand Bargain between nations to address the unmet humanitarian needs.